DavidE2005tv/DavidE2005tv/README.md

 - 👋 Hi, I’m @DavidE2005tv
-- 👀 I’m interested in full stack developing
+- 👀 I’m interested in creating my own SaaS or StartUp
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a small start-up
 - 📫 How to reach me davidescobarruiz30@gmail.com